phildini/altgdc/Pages/home.md

 Menu: no

 ![altGDC](/images/_logo-hq-transparent-small.png)

 # altGDC is happening

-altGDC is a three day conference about game design and development happening in San Francisco during the week that that other conference was supposed to be running.
+altGDC is a free three day conference about game design and development happening in San Francisco during the week that that other conference was supposed to be running.

 We'll be providing a single speaking track for GDC speakers (and potentially other speakers!) to give their talks as planned, as well as a space to network, learn, and commiserate on the games industry.